Table of contents

 Suzanne Valadon was a rebel who changed the path of art expression forever by shattering gender norms for women in art.

-And The Blue Room is her masterpiece, made from her personal experience to embody the intricate layers of womanhood that questioned society’s narrative of a woman.
+The Blue Room is definitely her masterpiece, made from her personal experience to embody the intricate layers of womanhood that questioned society’s narrative of a woman.

 Le Reve (The Dream) is a painting by 50-year-old Picasso of his 24-year-old mistress – Marie-Thérèse Walter.

-This large-scale lustful portrait of sexual desire and expression carries interesting for its viewers.
+This large-scale lustful portrait of sexual desire and expression carries interest for its viewers.

 Here we can see that Picasso used Fauvist and Cubist styles to create this distorted version of reality as well as an abstract version of his own penis on the upturned face of his model.